msuzio/pencilkata/README.md

   * Git repository
     * Pushed feature branch to preserve history of building functionality
     * Did a PR that squash merged feature branch to master

+### Push Three:
+  * With a fresh mind, reviewed existing work and realized StringBuilder was being used inefficiently.
+Reverted to the replace() method (can't recall why we had not stuck with it)